balp/MessageRenderer-Test-Design-Kata/README.md

 MessageRenderer Test Design
 ===========================

-There are three different unit tests for the MessageRenderer class.
-Which one do you prefer?
-Why?
+There are several test cases for the MessageRenderer class.
+Review them and work out which test design principles they do or don't follow.

 Acknowledgements
 ----------------